2625 N. Craycroft Rd., #200

 - Transanal endoscopic microsurgery (TEM).
 As an alternative to major abdominal surgery, your surgeon uses a special magnifying scope placed through the anus to remove tumors located high in the rectum.

 - Low anterior resection.
 This surgery can be used for some stage I, stage II and stage III cancers in the upper part of the rectum.
 The section of the rectum with the cancer is removed, and the lower part of the colon is attached to the remaining portion of the rectum.

 - Proctectomy with colo-anal anastomosis.
 For cancers in the middle and lower third of the rectum, removal of the entire rectum is needed.
 The colon is then attached to the anus.

 - Diverting colostomy.
-In some cases, your surgeon may divert the colon by cutting the colon above the cancer and attaching it to an opening in the skin of the abdomen so stool can come out.
+In some cases, your surgeon may divert the colon by cutting the colon above the cancer and attaching it to an opening in the skin of the abdomen where stool can come out.
 The cancer is bypassed so you can gain strength in order to start treatment such as chemotherapy.